thebuilder/react-intersection-observer/README.md

 npm install react-intersection-observer --save
 ```

-> You also want to add the [intersection-observer](https://www.npmjs.com/package/react-intersection-observer) polyfill for full browser support.
-Check out adding the [polyfill](#polyfill) for details.
+> ⚠️You also want to add the [intersection-observer](https://www.npmjs.com/package/react-intersection-observer) polyfill for full browser support.
+Check out adding the [polyfill](#polyfill) for details about how you can include it.

 ## Usage